MPI-Dortmund/tomotwin-cryoet/docs/tutorials/tut02_cluster.rst

     :align: center
     :class: with-border

-    Tomogram with umap as inset.
-Two rather obvious particle populations can be identified.
+    Tomogram with UMAP inset.
+Two quite distinct particle populations can be identified.
 The yellow circle highlights a toxin particle, the blue circle a ribosome particle.

 Suppose you are interested in the toxin population.
 After some searching, you can find the cluster that contains the toxins, but also the ribosomes.